LeonhardTissen/warzeCasinoBot/README.md

 ```bash
 node bot.js
 ```
-### Add your own emotes
+### Setup custom emotes
-Because the bot won't have access to the predefined emotes referenced in "/emojis.json", you should add them to a server the bot is in yourself and update that JSON file.
+Because your bot needs to be in a server where the custom emotes are present, there is a utility that adds all the necessary emotes in any server.
+Run -setupemotes in the server you want the emotes to be added in.
+Please make sure that:
+- The channel you're executing the command in is in the **settings.json's "channels"**
+- The bot has **"Manage Expressions"** permissions
+- There are enough emote slots (12 or more)
+When done, copy the generated JSON into **"emojis.json"** and restart the bot.